tobiies/tyrone/README.md

 * open the github
 * tell you about himself

-**in order for tyrone to work to the best of his ability, create a folder named "tyrone" and place tyrone.py the wav files there. without this, there may be problems with playing sound.**
+**in order for tyrone to work to the best of his ability, create a folder named "tyrone" and place tyrone.py + the wav files there. without this, there may be errors encountered when attempting to play sound.**

 more features are on the way.